Chapter 6

 3. Sedition Act

 a.
-Anyone who impeded the policies of gov't or falsely defamed its
+Anyone who impeded the policies of gov't or falsely defamed

 officials, incl.